TL;DR

 to sort multiple files.

-Read the guide below to learn different methods to use the sort command in Linux and common errors that can occur when using the command.
+Read the guide below to learn different methods to use the sort command in Linux and best practices to follow when using the command.

 How to Use the Sort Command in Linux